Crystal Blue-Haired Persuasion

 "Crystal Blue-Haired Persuasion" is the twenty-third and final episode of the thirtieth season of the American animated television series The Simpsons, and the 662nd episode overall.
+The episode was directed by Matthew Faughnan and written by Megan Amram.
 It aired in the United States on Fox on May 12, 2019.

+In this episode, Marge sells crystals when it appears they helped Bart do well in school.
+Illeana Douglas, Werner Herzog, and Jenny Slate guest starred.
+It received negative reviews.